 Biography

-Penelope Randall-Davis' dramatic coloratura voice is known both for its consistent beauty of tone, and its natural facility in the upper register, which has inevitably led to engagements in particularly high-lying and difficult operatic roles.
+Penelope Randall-Davis' dramatic coloratura voice is known both for the breadth of its range, and its natural facility in the upper register, which has inevitably led to engagements in particularly high-lying and difficult operatic roles.

 Opera